Voces y Caras: Latinx Communities of North Florida [

 actually speak.
 By celebrating the mother tongue and its linguistic varieties — including

-of personal experience, students feel empowered and even begin to develop other language
+personal experience, students feel empowered and even begin to develop other language

 skills and registers.
 Learning the use of different technologies aids in the professionalization